 - To prepare and distribute notices of Senate meetings and the agenda for meetings a week in advance to Senate members.

-- To appoint Sub-Committees for the work of the Senate from the Senate membership.
+- To appoint, as needed, Sub-Committees for the work of the Senate from the Senate membership.
 A list of committees is found in the Appendix.

 - To appoint consultants or advisors to sub-committees from the membership of faculty and administration outside the Senate.

 - To report in writing the results of Senate studies and actions to the CAO.